Indian classical drama: Beginnings

 The roots of Indian drama go back to the Rigveda, which contains a number of dialogues, acts and scenes, as well as literary devices such as animal fables and riddles.
 In many Vedic rituals, musical instruments like the flute and lyre are invariably used Shatapatha Brahmana (~800–700 BCE) has verses in chapter 13.2 written in the form of a play between two actors.
 Early Buddhist literature provides the earliest evidence for the existence of Indian theatre.
 The Pali suttas (ranging in date from the 5th to 3rd centuries BCE) refer to the existence of troupes of actors (led by a chief actor), who performed dramas on a stage.
 It is indicated that these dramas incorporated dance, but were listed as a distinct form of performance, alongside dancing, singing, and story recitations.

-A terracota mask that was likely used in theatrical performances was excavated in Chirand, Bihar.
-Stratiagraphical analysis dates the find to the 3rd or 4th century BCE, thus making it likely that theatre in India was fairly developed during this time.
+A terracotta mask that was likely used in theatrical performances was excavated in Chirand, Bihar.
+Stratigraphical analysis dates the find to the 3rd or 4th century BCE, thus making it likely that theatre in India was fairly developed during this time.
 It is broad enough to have been worn comfortably on the nose, and the actor can easily see through the perforated nose.
 Bharatamuni mentions Pratishirsha in his Natyashastra, and these masks were likely full-headed masks with diadems and appropriate hair style appendages.

 Some of the earliest-surviving fragments of Sanskrit drama date from c.200 BCE.
 The Mahābhāṣya by Patañjali contains the earliest reference to what may have been the seeds of classical Sanskrit drama.
 This treatise on grammar from the 2nd century BCE provides a feasible date for the beginnings of theatre in India.

 Since the time of Alexander the Great, the Indian subcontinent came into direct contact with Greek culture.
 This has led to a scholarly debate about how much influence Ancient Greek drama had upon the development of Indian theatre.